 Steps to Convert Apple Music Protected AAC Files to Unprotected AAC (M4A) Files

 TuneKeep Audio Converter is extremely easy-to-use and intuitive.
-With this professional Apple Music to M4A converter, you can convert protected Apple Music AAC files into unprotected AAC/M4A files in only a few clicks.
+The free trial version can help to convert 3 minutes of each song and convert 3 files at one.
+If you are satisfied with this Apple Music to M4A converter, you can choose a license plan flexibly to unlock the limitations.
+With TuneKeep Audio Converter, you can convert protected Apple Music AAC files to unprotected AAC/M4A files in only a few clicks.
 Check the guide below for your reference.

 When everything is ready, you can simply click the "Convert" button to start converting protected Apple Music AAC (M4P) files to unprotected AAC (M4A).
-After conversion, you can click "Open Output File" button on Windows or "Explore Output File" button on macOS to open output folder and locate the output files.
+After conversion, you can easily find them by clicking History button at the upper right corner.